frontend-from-0/group181223-files/Lesson42/typeScript-intro/AddTsToProject.md

 ```

 3. Rename Files
 Next, rename any file to be converted to TypeScript with the .tsx extension (if it contains JSX) or .ts if it doesn't.
-For example, rename App.js to App.tsx and index.js to index.tsx.
+For example, rename App.jsx to App.tsx and index.js to index.ts.

 You might need to update your code to fix any type errors TypeScript finds.
 Common updates include:
 - Adding type annotations to variables, function parameters, and return types.